Democrats pounce, GOP wary, markets shaky after Flynn plea

 Democrats said that Michael Flynn's guilty plea on Friday suggests there's a lot more to come in the special counsel's probe of the Trump campaign's ties to Russia, while Republicans reacted cautiously to the news.

-"It is a shattering moment for the Trump presidency," Sen. Richard Blumenthal, D-Conn., told NBC News, a remark that was echoed by a slew of Democrats who suggested the guilty plea was the start of something larger that could engulf the White House.
+"It is a shattering moment for the Trump presidency," Sen. Richard Blumenthal, D-Conn., told NBC News, a remark that was echoed by many Democrats who suggested the guilty plea was the start of something larger that could engulf the White House.

 House Minority Leader Nancy Pelosi, D-Calif., said it was a "dark moment in our nation's history" and called for an investigation independent of the Justice Department and Congress.